aperiodic/bifocals/README.md

 Copyright (C) 2012 Dan Lidral-Porter

-The Java wrapper bifocals uses to do communicate with OpenNI is a slightly modified [SimpleOpenNI][3], which is (C) 2011 Max Rheiner / Interaction Design Zhdk.
+The Java wrapper bifocals uses to communicate with OpenNI is a slightly modified [SimpleOpenNI][3], which is (C) 2011 Max Rheiner / Interaction Design Zhdk.

 [3]: http://code.google.com/p/simple-openni/